OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-26.md

 # Leviticus Chapter 26

 ## Leviticus 26:1
-Do not make idols or set up an image or sacred stone for yourselves.
-Do not place a carved stone in your land to bow down to it.
-I am the Lord your God.
+‘Do not create idols or set up a carved image or a memorial stone for yourselves, nor place a figured stone in your land to bow down to it; for I am the Lord your God.

 ## Leviticus 26:2
-Observe My Sabbaths and have reverence for My sanctuary.
-I am the Lord.
+You shall observe My Sabbaths and revere My sanctuary; I am the Lord.

 ## Leviticus 26:3
-If you follow My statutes and carefully obey My commands,
+If you walk in My statutes and are diligent to obey My commandments,

 ## Leviticus 26:4
-I will send rain in its season, and the land will yield its crops and the trees their fruit.
+then I will provide rain in its season, so that the land will yield its produce and the trees of the field will bear their fruit.

 ## Leviticus 26:5
-Your threshing will continue until grape harvest and the grape harvest will continue until planting.
-You will eat your fill and live securely in your land.
+Your threshing will extend until grape harvest, and the grape harvest will last until sowing time; you will eat your fill and dwell securely in your land.

 ## Leviticus 26:6
-I will grant peace in the land, and you will lie down without fear.
-I will remove wild beasts, and the sword will not pass through your land.
+I will grant peace in the land so that you may lie down with no one to make you afraid.
+I will also remove harmful beasts from the land, and no sword will pass through your territory.

 ## Leviticus 26:7
-You will pursue your enemies, and they will fall by the sword before you.
+You will pursue your enemies, and they will fall before you by the sword.

 ## Leviticus 26:8
-Five of you will chase a hundred, and a hundred of you will chase ten thousand, and your enemies will fall.
+Five of you will chase a hundred, and a hundred of you will put ten thousand to flight, and your enemies will fall before you by the sword.

 ## Leviticus 26:9
-I will look on you with favour and make you fruitful and increase your numbers, and I will keep My covenant with you.
+I will turn towards you and make you fruitful and multiply you, and I will uphold My covenant with you.

 ## Leviticus 26:10
-You will still be eating last year’s harvest when you will have to move it out to make room for the new.
+You will eat the old supply and clear out the old because of the new.

 ## Leviticus 26:11
-I will set My dwelling place among you, and I will not reject you.
+I will set My dwelling among you, and My soul will not reject you.

 ## Leviticus 26:12
-I will walk among you and be your God, and you will be My people.
+I will walk among you and be your God, and you shall be My people.

 ## Leviticus 26:13
-I am the Lord your God, who brought you out of Egypt so you would no longer be slaves.
-I broke the bars of your yoke and enabled you to walk upright.
+I am the Lord your God, who brought you out of the land of Egypt so that you would no longer be slaves; I broke the bars of your yoke and enabled you to walk with heads held high.

 ## Leviticus 26:14
-But if you do not listen to Me or carry out all these commands,
+‘But if you do not listen to Me and do not carry out all these commandments,

 ## Leviticus 26:15
-and if you reject My statutes and despise My regulations,
+and if you reject My statutes and loathe My ordinances, failing to carry out all My commandments and thus breaking My covenant,

 ## Leviticus 26:16
-then I will bring sudden terror on you—wasting diseases and fever that will destroy your sight and sap your strength.
-You will plant seed in vain because your enemies will eat it.
+then I will do this to you: I will bring upon you sudden terror, wasting diseases and fever that will destroy your sight and sap your strength; you will sow your seed in vain, for your enemies will eat it.

 ## Leviticus 26:17
-I will turn My face against you, and you will be defeated by your enemies.
+I will set My face against you so that you will be defeated by your enemies; those who hate you will rule over you, and you will flee when no one is pursuing you.

 ## Leviticus 26:18
-If you still do not listen, I will punish you seven times over for your sins.
+If after all this you do not listen to Me, I will punish you sevenfold for your sins.

 ## Leviticus 26:19
-I will break your pride in power.
-I will make your heavens like iron and your ground like bronze.
+I will break down your stubborn pride and make the sky above you like iron and the earth beneath you like bronze.

 ## Leviticus 26:20
-Your strength will be spent in vain; your land will not yield its crops.
+Your strength will be spent in vain, for your land will not yield its produce, nor will the trees of the land yield their fruit.

 ## Leviticus 26:21
-If you remain hostile and refuse to listen, I will multiply your afflictions seven times over.
+‘If you remain hostile towards Me and refuse to obey Me, I will multiply your afflictions sevenfold according to your sins.

 ## Leviticus 26:22
-I will send wild animals to rob you of your children and destroy your livestock.
+I will send wild animals among you, which will rob you of your children, destroy your cattle, and reduce your numbers so that your roads become deserted.

 ## Leviticus 26:23
-If you still do not accept My discipline,
+‘If despite these things you do not accept My correction and remain hostile towards Me,

 ## Leviticus 26:24
-I will afflict you with a plague and deliver you into enemy hands.
+then I will also be hostile towards you and will strike you sevenfold for your sins.

 ## Leviticus 26:25
-I will bring the sword and you will be gathered into cities under siege.
-I will cut off your supply of bread.
+I will bring a sword against you to execute the vengeance of the covenant; when you gather in your cities, I will send a plague among you, and you will be handed over to the enemy.

 ## Leviticus 26:26
-Ten women will bake bread in one oven and ration it by weight.
+When I cut off your supply of bread, ten women will bake your bread in a single oven and dole it out by weight; you will eat, but not be satisfied.

 ## Leviticus 26:27
-If despite this you still do not listen,
+‘If in spite of this you do not listen to Me and continue to be hostile towards Me,

 ## Leviticus 26:28
-I will punish you for your sins seven times over.
+then I will act with furious hostility against you, and I will punish you sevenfold for your sins.

 ## Leviticus 26:29
-You will eat the flesh of your sons and daughters.
+You will eat the flesh of your sons and the flesh of your daughters.

 ## Leviticus 26:30
-I will destroy your high places and cut down your incense altars.
+I will destroy your high places, cut down your incense altars, and pile your remains on the lifeless forms of your idols, for My soul will loathe you.

 ## Leviticus 26:31
-I will lay your cities waste and desolate your sanctuaries.
+I will lay waste to your cities and make your sanctuaries desolate, and I will not delight in the pleasing aroma of your offerings.

 ## Leviticus 26:32
-I will bring the land into desolation, and your enemies who live there will be appalled.
+I will make the land desolate so that your enemies who settle in it will be appalled.

 ## Leviticus 26:33
-I will scatter you among the nations and draw out My sword against you.
+I will scatter you among the nations and draw out a sword after you as your land becomes desolate and your cities become ruins.

 ## Leviticus 26:34
-Then the land will enjoy its Sabbaths all the time it lies desolate.
+Then the land will enjoy its Sabbaths all the days of its desolation, while you are in your enemies’ land; then the land will rest and enjoy its Sabbaths.

 ## Leviticus 26:35
-As long as it lies desolate, it will rest.
+All the days of its desolation it will have the rest it did not have on your Sabbaths when you lived on it.

 ## Leviticus 26:36
-I will make the hearts of those left in the lands of their enemies so fearful that the sound of a wind-blown leaf will put them to flight.
+As for those of you who remain, I will bring fear into their hearts in the lands of their enemies.
+The sound of a windblown leaf will chase them, and they will flee as though fleeing from the sword, and they will fall even though no one is pursuing them.

 ## Leviticus 26:37
-They will stumble as if fleeing from the sword, even though no one is pursuing them.
+They will stumble over each other as if fleeing from the sword, even though no one is pursuing them; and you will have no strength to stand before your enemies.

 ## Leviticus 26:38
-You will perish among the nations.
+You will perish among the nations, and the land of your enemies will consume you.

 ## Leviticus 26:39
-Those of you who survive will waste away because of their sins and the sins of their ancestors.
+Those who remain will waste away in the lands of their enemies because of their sins; also because of their ancestors’ sins they will waste away.

 ## Leviticus 26:40
-But if they will confess their sins and the sins of their ancestors—their unfaithfulness and hostility toward Me—
+‘But if they confess their sins and the sins of their ancestors—their unfaithfulness and their hostility towards Me—

 ## Leviticus 26:41
-which made Me hostile toward them and caused Me to drive them into the land of their enemies—then when their hearts are humbled and they make amends,
+which made Me hostile towards them so that I sent them into the land of their enemies—then when their uncircumcised hearts are humbled and they make amends for their wrongdoing,

 ## Leviticus 26:42
-I will remember My covenant with Jacob, Isaac, and Abraham, and I will remember the land.
+I will remember My covenant with Jacob, My covenant with Isaac, and My covenant with Abraham, and I will remember the land.

 ## Leviticus 26:43
-The land will be left empty and will enjoy its rest.
+For the land will be abandoned by them and will enjoy its Sabbaths while it lies desolate without them.
+They will make amends for their sins because they rejected My ordinances and loathed My statutes.

 ## Leviticus 26:44
-Yet in spite of this, I will not reject or abhor them so as to destroy them or break My covenant.
+Yet in spite of this, when they are in the land of their enemies, I will not reject them or loathe them so as to destroy them completely, breaking My covenant with them; for I am the Lord their God.

 ## Leviticus 26:45
-For their sake, I will remember the covenant with their ancestors, whom I brought out of Egypt.
+For their sake, I will remember the covenant with their ancestors, whom I brought out of the land of Egypt in the sight of the nations, that I might be their God.
+I am the Lord.’”

 ## Leviticus 26:46
-These are the statutes, laws, and regulations the Lord established on Mount Sinai between Himself and the Israelites through Moses.
+These are the statutes, ordinances, and laws which the Lord established between Himself and the Israelites through Moses on Mount Sinai.